rbiedrawa/centralized-logging-k8s-efk-poc/Readme.md

 This repository contains EFK (Elasticsearch, Fluentd, and Kibana) **centralized logging** setup for applications running inside **kubernetes** cluster.

-Setup contains custom Fleuntd match and filters directives, that can be activated using kubernetes label `logtype: "json"` (for matching json formatted logs).
+Setup contains custom Fleuntd matcher and filters directives, that can be activated using kubernetes label `logtype: "json"` (for matching json formatted logs).

 ## Features